Skip to Content

 Don't Use Heat Before Bleaching Hair

-By now, you’re probably picking up a theme.
-Moisturize your hair, don’t strip your hair with shampoo, and finally, don’t use heat on your hair the week you’re going to bleach.
+By now, you’re probably picking up a theme: moisturize your hair, don’t strip it with shampoo, and don’t use heat the week you’re going to bleach.

 It can dry and damage the hair shaft, which is precisely what you’ve been trying to avoid.